marcusoftnet/marcusoftnet.github.io/_posts/2006-12-14-ybs-alive-and-kicking.md

 blogger_orig_url: http://www.marcusoft.net/2006/12/ybs-alive-and-kicking.html
 ---

 Just
 read that the YBS Band are looking forward and keeps a positive attitude.
-That's what i like!
+That's what I like!
 See the positive - even in the dark situations.
 [Read more here](http://www.ybsband.org.uk/YBS/news.html)